AlephVault/unity-boilerplate-netrose/README.md

-# A WindRose boilerplate for Unity
+# A NetRose boilerplate for Unity

 This is a boilerplate project.
 It includes NetRose and all the required dependencies, and will be tagged with local or specific versions of those dependency packages.